yireo/yireo-slides/slides/yireo/reacticon4-luma.md

     - We don't need JS for this anymore.
 But I'm not a CSS expert.
 ~ Replace JS-driven breadcrumbs with plain HTML-only
     - Who cares about the JS logic here?
-~ Compare all of this with new frontends
-    - Vue Storefront
-    - Magento PWA Studio
-    - Hyvä Themes

 ---
 # Proven optimizations